-The UHC PPO (previously called the City Health Plan), which includes medical and prescription drug benefits, is a self-insured indemnity plan for active and early retired members and their dependents where the risk of loss due to claims in excess of revenues is borne by the Trust.
+The UHC PPO (previously called the City Health Plan), and Blue Shield PPO (initiated on January 1, 2022) which include medical and prescription drug benefits, is a self-insured indemnity plan for active and early retired members and their dependents where the risk of loss due to claims in excess of revenues is borne by the Trust.
 The UHC MAPD also includes medical and prescription drug benefits and is a fully insured PPO plan for Medicare eligible members and their dependents.